European shares recover as easing US bank jitters drive risk appetite

 “Swap spreads have begun to back up the alarm bells already being rung in equities, but they appear to have settled as we head into the new week.”

-Most major regional indexes were in the positive and France’s CAC 40 reversed earlier declines to end up 0.4%.
+Most major regional indexes were in the positive and France’s CAC 40 reversed earlier declines to end up 0.4 percent.
 S&P Global downgraded France’s rating a notch on Friday, warning that political instability could put the government’s efforts to repair its finances at risk.

-Kering jumped 4.8% after the Gucci owner agreed to sell its beauty business to L’Oreal for 4 billion euros ($4.66 billion), leading broader gains on the French benchmark index.
-L’Oreal gained 1.2%.
+Kering jumped 4.8 percent after the Gucci owner agreed to sell its beauty business to L’Oreal for 4 billion euros (USD4.66 billion), leading broader gains on the French benchmark index.
+L’Oreal gained 1.2 percent.

-BNP Paribas tumbled 7.7% after a U.S. jury found the French bank helped Sudan’s government commit genocide by providing banking services that violated American sanctions.
+BNP Paribas tumbled 7.7 percent after a US jury found the French bank Helped Sudan’s government commit genocide by providing banking services that violated American sanctions.

 Comments